Congenital brain anomalies usually cause severe neurologic deficits; some may be fatal.

 Hydrocephalus can result from

 Obstruction most often occurs in the aqueduct of Sylvius but sometimes at the outlets of the 4th ventricle (Luschka and Magendie foramina).
 Obstructive hydrocephalus can be caused by Dandy-Walker malformation or Chiari II type (formerly Arnold-Chiari) malformation.
 Dandy-Walker malformation is progressive cystic enlargement of the 4th ventricle.
-In Chiari II type malformation, which frequently occurs with spina bifida (see Spina Bifida) and syringomyelia (see Syrinx), severe elongation of the cerebellar tonsils causes them to protrude through the foramen magnum, with beaking of the colliculi and thickening of the upper cervical spinal cord.
+In Chiari II type malformation, which frequently occurs with spina bifida (see Spina Bifida) and syringomyelia (see Syrinx of the Spinal Cord or Brain Stem), severe elongation of the cerebellar tonsils causes them to protrude through the foramen magnum, with beaking of the colliculi and thickening of the upper cervical spinal cord.

 Impaired resorption in the subarachnoid spaces usually results from meningeal inflammation, secondary either to infection or to blood in the subarachnoid space (eg, in the premature infant who has intraventricular hemorrhage).